noman404/BanglaTextView/README.md

 Direct Process

-`ToBN` also provide the direct access of it's underhood methods to to achieve more complex processing/convertion.
-[Please have a look @Sample](https://github.com/noman404/BanglaTextView/tree/master/sample-app)
+*You can use your own Textview and use `ToBN` converter to do your own conversion.* `ToBN.getInstance()` provide the direct access of it's underhood methods to achieve more complex processing/conversion.
+[Please have a look @Sample](https://github.com/noman404/BanglaTextView/tree/master/sample-app).

 ## **Supported Conversions**